Why Ketamine Works When 2+ Antidepressants Have Failed

 AMPA receptor activation increases, leading to a surge of glutamate signaling through alternative pathways.
 The release of brain-derived neurotrophic factor (sometimes called "fertilizer for the brain" because of its role in neuronal growth and survival) is stimulated.
 The mTOR signaling pathway gets activated, which drives the formation of new synaptic connections.
 And synaptic density increases in key brain regions, particularly the prefrontal cortex.

 In plainer terms: while SSRIs try to make better use of the serotonin you have, ketamine helps your brain grow new connections and repair damaged neural circuitry.
-For more on the underlying mechanism, see our pages on how ketamine works and the science behind ketamine therapy.
+For the deeper neurobiology, see How Ketamine Works for Treatment-Resistant Depression: The BDNF/mTOR Story or the plain-language overview at How Does Ketamine Work for Depression.

 BDNF and Neuroplasticity: Rebuilding What Depression Broke